JesseTG/RubeLoader/README.md

 	* scene.getImages(): This method returns an array of RubeImages defined in the JSON file.
 Note: it is up to the app to perform all rendering
 	* scene.getMappedImage(): This method returns an array of all RubeImages associated with a particular Body.
 	* scene.getCustom(): This method allows you to retrieve custom property info from an object.
+	* scene.getNamed(): This method allows you to retrieve a scene object based on name.
+Since multiple objects can have the same name, this returns an Array<> type.

 If the scene data is no longer needed, scene.clear() can be executed to free up any references.
 Note that this does not alter or delete the world.
 It is up to the underlying application to handle body deletions from the Box2D physics world.